bebyx/dtapi-docker/README.md

 5. Build backend and frontend Docker images and push them to GCR.
 6. Change image value in `be-deployment.yaml` and `fe-deployment.yaml`.
 7. Run `k8s_run.sh`.
+8. Import database dumps from `./database` to database pod, if needed.

 # CI/CD